Cerebus/reclass-cloud/README.md

 Managing lots of YAML files for systems in various versions would be ugly, though.

 Enter [reclass](https://github.com/madduck/reclass).  reclass is a tool for defining system configuration data in a structured external repository that can be leveraged by a configuration maangement toolchain.  reclass models are written in YAML, and the reclass engine handles finding, merging, and resolving variable references between them.

-Together, reclass and cloud-init can solve this problem.  reclass files can be written to merge and generate cloud-config data, which can then be fed into system instantiation as normal.
+Together, reclass and cloud-init can solve the problem of managing an immutable infrastructure.
+reclass files can be written to generate cloud-config data directly, which can then be fed into cloud-init as user data.
 Instances can be composed in test with access keys, and then recomposed in deployment without--making the instance fully immutable.

 This script depends on specific conventions in your model.